nlholm/docker-demo-documentation/docker-demo-documentation.md

 ![kuva16](./img/kuva16.png)

 http://localhost:8080 on the host machine's browser.
 We see a website served by Nginx running in a container!
-NB this is not the final version produced by the demo.
+NB this is not the final version of the website.

 ## Load Balancer